 So 2011, I put about 125 taps in and was ready to make syrup.
-After the season, I went back to the drawing board and said, "Have to have more taps next year!"
+After the season, I went back to the drawing board and said, "I have to have more taps next year!"
 The year 2012, I was geared up for a big season, but mother nature had different plans.
-That year it was a warm spring and didn't get hardly nothing.
-Had to wash a lot of tubing for nothing.
+That year it was a warm spring and didn't get hardly anything.
+We had to wash a lot of tubing for nothing.

 In 2013, we purchased a 400 gallon vacuum holding tank to hold all our sap.
 Needless to say, we got a lot of sap!!
 My evaporated ran 27 days straight day and night non-stop.
-Eatting about 10 cords of wood!!
+Eating about 10 cords of wood!!
 Well, now I was getting too much sap and couldn't evaporate it fast enough.
 The fall of 2013, I meet a good friend "Allen" in Wisconsin and he approached me and asked me if wanted to purchase his equipment!
 WOW---his equipment was huge!
 Like he said, "if your going to jump in, you might as we wet!"
 We purchased his equipment and had to build a shed.

 In 2014, we ran his equipment and it was impressive!
 This is a 4'x14' fuel-oil evaporator, evaporating a whopping 180-200 per hour.
-Now that was making syrup.!
+Now that was making syrup!
 We entered out 3 grades of syrup into the MN State Fair for the first time and winning in all 3 grades; light, medium, and dark amber of syrup and Best in Show by the MMSPA (Minnesota Maple Syrup Producers' Association!

-The year 2015, lets start using tubing and putting some on gravity.
+The year 2015, let's start using tubing and putting some on gravity.
 This meant only 1 collection point and less pail picking.
 This worked great with the workload becoming less labor intensified.